5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 • Instant notifications keep you informed of successful payments in real-time

-• Digital receipts provide automatic documentation for both parties
+• Digital receipts automatically document every transaction for both parties

 • Works with all major Nigerian banks including GTBank, First Bank, Access Bank, UBA, and Zenith